 Which are the Best Books for XAT Decision Making?

-Decision Making is like Logical Reasoning but it has questions based on business situation that the test taker has to analyse and make an ethical decision.
-The best way to prepare for Decision Making section of XAT 2026 is by practicing different types of questions compiled and created by subject matter experts.
-You can also refer to previous years' XAT question papers for preparation of Decision Making section.
+Decision Making is like Logical Reasoning but it has questions based on business situation.
+The best way to prepare for Decision Making section of XAT 2026 is by practicing previous years' XAT question papers.
+You can also refer to different types of questions compiled and created by subject matter experts for preparation of Decision Making section.
 Some publications also provide books on Decision Making.
-Given below is the table with best books for Decision Making section of XAT 2026 exam:
+Given below is the table with best books for XAT Decision Making:

 Author Name |